herbdool/paragraphs_aplenty/README.md

 and altering fields.
 You can also customize templates by copying them from the module and placing in your theme.
 However, try not to remove the default fields.

+## Sub-modules

+Paragraphs Aplenty Gallery provides a Gallery paragraphs type that uses the Colorbox module to provide a way to scroll through a group of images.

 ## Install

 Install this module using the official [Backdrop CMS instructions](https://backdropcms.org/guide/modules).